dorukakay33/Information-Retrieval/README.md

 This project is relevant to applied AI and document-based systems because many AI tools depend on retrieving the right information before producing useful output.
 The same general logic is important in search engines, internal knowledge systems, document assistants, and retrieval-augmented generation workflows.

-## Notes

-This repository is based on academic coursework and has been organized as a portfolio project to demonstrate practical Information Retrieval skills.